Miss America Emma Broyles takes a ride of a lifetime with the Thunderbirds - NewsBreak

 alaskasnewssource.com

-ANCHORAGE, Alaska (KTUU) - Alaska food prices have taken a big leap from April of last year to April of this year — jumping 11.3%, according to federal figures — with the cost of food rising an average of 1.2% across the state over the last decade.
-Sticker...
+Alaska food prices have taken a big leap from April of last year to April of this year — jumping 11.3%, according to federal figures — with the cost of food rising an average of 1.2% across the state over the last decade.
+AT&T reaches contract with Teamsters...